Concarneau

-Concarneau (Konk-Kerne, meaning Bay of Cornouaille) is a commune in the Finistère department of Brittany in north-western France.
+Concarneau (Konk-Kerne, meaning "Bay of Cornouaille") is a commune in the Finistère department of Brittany in Northwestern France.
 Concarneau is bordered to the west by the Baie de La Forêt.

-The town has two distinct areas: the modern town on the mainland and the medieval Ville Close, a walled town on a long island in the centre of the harbour.
-Historically, the old town was a centre of shipbuilding, and its ramparts date from the 14th century.
+The city has two distinct areas: the modern town on the mainland and the medieval Ville Close, a walled town on a long island in the centre of the harbour.
+Historically, the old town was a centre of shipbuilding; its ramparts date from the 14th century.
 The Ville Close is now devoted to tourism with many restaurants and shops aimed at tourists.
-However restraint has been shown in resisting the worst excesses of souvenir shops.
+However restraint has been shown in resisting the excesses of souvenir shops.
 Also in the Ville Close is the fishing museum.
 The Ville Close is connected to the town by a bridge and at the other end a ferry to the village of Lanriec on the other side of the harbour.

 Events

 In August the town holds the annual Fête des Filets Bleus (Festival of the blue nets).
 The festival, named after the traditional blue nets of Concarneau's fishing fleet, is a celebration of Breton and pan-Celtic culture.
 Such festivals can occur throughout Brittany but the Filets Bleus is one of the oldest and largest, attracting in excess of a thousand participants in traditional dress with many times that number of observers.
 In 2005, the 100th festival was celebrated.